EGI-Federation/notebooks/source/operations.rst

 We use ``terraform`` and ``ansible`` to build the cluster at one of the EGI Cloud providers.
-If you are building the cluster for the first time, create a new directory on your local git repository from the templat, add it to the repo, and get ``terraform`` ready:
+If you are building the cluster for the first time, create a new directory on your local git repository from the template, add it to the repo, and get ``terraform`` ready:

 .. code-block:: shell